NandaScott/Scrython/README.md

 - `asyncio` >= 3.4.3
 - `aiohttp` >= 3.4.4

-## Key features

- - Asyncronous requests.
-This library utilizes the `asyncio` and `aiohttp` libraries to ensure that requests are not blocked when used in asyncronous environments.
-There is no delay limiting when making a request, so be careful how many objects are created.
- - Full use of all endpoints in a given category.
-This library uses every endpoint within `cards` and `rulings` as of writing this.
-I hope to include more as this is developed.

 ## Basic usage

 You can install scrython by running `pip install scrython`.
 Note that it requires `asyncio` and `aiohttp` too.